maindolaamit/Coursera_Capstone/Week4_Final_Project/README.md

 ### Data Processing :
  Data Processing has been done on the following categories:
 1. Cuisine
 2. City
 3. Location
+4. Popularity of the location
+5. Price range of Restaurant

 The collected data has been stored in the Comma Separated Value file [Zomato.csv](https://github.com/maindolaamit/Coursera_Capstone/Zomato_API_Analysis/csv/zomato.csv).
 Each restaurant in the dataset is uniquely identified by its Restaurant Id.
 Every Restaurant contains the following variables: